rakshaa10/Leapify/README.md

-# 🚀 Leapify — Campus Opportunity Hub
+# 🚀 Leapify - Opportunity Listing Platform

 Leapify is a full-stack platform designed to centralize campus opportunities such as hackathons, internships, workshops, scholarships, competitions, and club recruitments in one place.